manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 </code></pre>

 #### How do you run your program in parallel?
 What environment setup is required?
+In order to run a program in parallel multiple nodes must be available where a message passing library like openmpi can be ran.
+The with the parameter `-pe` a parallel environment can be configured.
+In our case we can define something like `-pe openmpi-Xperhost Y`.
+This means that `X` slots per node are reserved and in total `Y` slots are acquired.
+As a result `Y` has to be a multiple of `X`.

 With the line  <code>#$ -pe openmpi-2perhost 8 </code>in the job script a parallel environment is set up.
-This line means: Set up a parallel environment with 2 CPU/cores per node and in total 8 cores.
-This means in total 4 nodes with 2 cores each are needed to get to the 8 cores in total.
+This sets up a parallel environment with 2 CPU/cores per node and in total 8 cores.
+So in total 4 nodes with 2 cores each are needed to get to the 8 cores in total.

 To actually start the program in parallel, the  `mpiexec -n 8 /path/to/application` command is needed.
 The `-n` flag is set to 8, which executes the command/program 8 times (i.e. starts 8 processes).

 ## Exercise 2